JeremyTCD/Trellis.Rules/FrameworkDesignRules.md

 ---
 2. Append *s*, *'s* or *s'* to a *\<see>* tag to show pluralism, possession, and plural possession respectively.
 E.g *\<see cref="Command">s* not *\<see cref="Command"> instances*.
     * Rationale: Concision.
     * Enforcement: Manual.
 ---
+#### Paramref Tag
+---
+1. *\<paramref>* tags must be used when referring to parameters.
+    * Rationale: Ease of use; name values are updated automatically if parameters are renamed.
+    * Enforcement: Manual.
+---
 #### Entity Specific Rules